GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

     2. Check that the alt text for the first image matches the image.

     3. Wait until the next image loads and then make sure that the alt text has changed to match the new image.
-Record a failure if it doesn’t.
+If it doesn't record a failure, noting the reason.

 2. Check for any images that contain meaningful information but haven’t been outlined.

 #### Other failure points

-If you happen to see any of these, record a failure.
+If you happen to see any of these, record a failure, noting the reason.

 * An image conveys information using different colours, but the alternative text doesn’t include that information.